roryfitz/Demo/README.md

 CLAHE stands for Contrast Limited Adaptive Histogram Equallization, and means that the image is broken into smaller regions (called tiles) and each tile is adjusted separately from the picture as a whole.
 After this contrast adjustment, the tiles are joined together using bilinear interpolation.

+The CLAHE code takes two optional arguments:
+- clipLimit
+    - sets the threshold for contrast limiting
+    - default value = 40
+- tileGridSize
+    - sets the number of tiles in the row and column
+    - default value = 8x8 (written 8,8)

+For this example, I used the default value for clipLimit and specified the number of tiles to be 2,2

 ```python
 # convert image to CLAHE object
 clahe = cv2.createCLAHE(tileGridSize=(2,2))
 orig_cl = clahe.apply(orig_grey)
 ```

 After converting the image to a CLAHE object, I performed the equalization.
-As you can see, it takes only two lines of code, which is much more efficient than the previous method.
+As you can see, it takes only one line of code, which is much more efficient than the previous method.

 ```python
 # create new equalized image from the clahe original